OKScienceDE/Open_Science_101/PERSONAS.md

 # Personas and Pathways

-Here we define potential user and contributers and how they can fit into this projects.
+Here we define potential users and contributers and how they can fit into this projects.

 ## Personas